slogsdon/react-vite-ssr-starter/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE.md](./LICENSE.md) file for details.